Apples growing on a fruit tree in an orchard

 Find harvestable plants

-Notice fruit trees, nut trees, berry rows, and perennial food plants in your area.
+Notice fruit trees, nut trees, berry rows, gardens, and perennial food plants growing in your area.

 Harvest